Code of conduct scramble: Panicked CM speeds up projects to save face

-After a disgraceful defeat in the Lok Sabha elections, CM Prithviraj Chavan is clutching at straws.
-Over the next two months, he will push for key urban policy changes to woo voters before the assembly elections’ code of conduct kicks in.
-Expect work on the Vision 2020 project and changes to DCR
+After a humiliating defeat in the Lok Sabha polls, Maharashtra CM Prithviraj Chavan will push for key policy changes over two months before the code of conduct of the assembly elections kicks in

 Over the next two months, don’t be surprised if Chief Minister Prithviraj Chavan passes key policy decisions on urban development at a speed uncharacteristic to the Congress-NCP.
 It’s just the coalition clutching at straws before the assembly elections in October.